WordPress/blueprints/docs/how-to-load-run-blueprints.md

 [<kbd> <br>Run the Blueprint<br> </kbd>](https://playground.wordpress.net/#{"preferredVersions":{"php":"7.4","wp":"5.9"}})

+Use this method to run the example code in the next chapter, [**Build your first Blueprint**](./build-your-first-blueprint.md).

 ### Base64 encoded Blueprints

 Some tools, including GitHub, might not format the Blueprint correctly when pasted into the URL.
-In such cases, encode your Blueprint in Base64 and append it to the URL.
+In such cases, [encode your Blueprint in Base64](https://www.base64encode.org) and append it to the URL.
 For example, that's the above Blueprint in Base64 format: `eyJwcmVmZXJyZWRWZXJzaW9ucyI6IHsicGhwIjoiNy40IiwgIndwIjoiNS45In19`.

 To run it, go to [https://playground.wordpress.net/#eyJwcmVmZXJyZWRWZXJzaW9ucyI6IHsicGhwIjoiNy40IiwgIndwIjoiNS45In19](https://playground.wordpress.net/#eyJwcmVmZXJyZWRWZXJzaW9ucyI6IHsicGhwIjoiNy40IiwgIndwIjoiNS45In19)